shipfastlabs/toolkit-calculator/README.md

 ## Safety

-The expression is parsed by a small recursive-descent evaluator; PHP's `eval()` is **never** used.
-Invalid input, division/modulo by zero and non-finite results are returned to the model as plain strings rather than thrown, so the model can recover.
+The expression is parsed by a small recursive-descent evaluator; PHP's `eval()` is never used.
+Invalid input, division or modulo by zero, and non-finite results are returned to the model as plain strings rather than thrown, so the model can recover.